 As described above.
-In an aspect match information a mount descriptor may identify a scope that specifies all or some portion of one or more data stores for locating, identifying, and/or otherwise accessing a data object.
+In an aspect match information and/or a data object request, data object information, and/or a mount descriptor may identify a scope that specifies all or some portion of one or more data stores for locating, identifying, and/or otherwise accessing a data object.
 For example, a communication agent 403 in execution environment 401 of first node 502 may receive user input that identifies a folder in a file system of the execution environment 401 of second node 504 that defines a scope for locating a data object.

-Match information and/or a data object request may be communicate via one or more exchanges of audio 45 represented in a representation that includes a complete or a portion of at least one of a keyword expression, a regular expression, an XOuerv expression, an XPath expression, a file system path expression, and a structured query language statement.
+Match information and/or a data object request may be represented in a representation that includes a complete or a portion of at least one of a keyword expression, a regular expression, an XQuery expression, an XPath expression, a file system path expression, and a structured query language statement.